BrandonKTC/ZTM_web_dev/README.md

-# ZTM_web_dev

-simple repository to keep track of the zerotomastery web developer beginner -> senior course
+# The Complete Web Developer in 2023: Zero to Mastery
+Notes and Files from the course [The Complete Web Developer in 2023: Zero to Mastery](https://www.udemy.com/course/the-complete-web-developer-zero-to-mastery/) on Udemy
+Copyright(©) by Zero to Mastery.

 ### CSS Cheat Sheet